- New Patient Center

 Many people have questions about various aspects of their pet's surgery, and we hope this information will help.
 It also explains the decisions you will need to make before your pet's upcoming surgery.

 Is the anesthetic safe?

-We feel that preanesthetic blood testing is important to help reduce the risk of anesthesia.
-Every pet needs blood testing prior to surgery to ensure that the liver and kidneys can handle the anesthetic.
+Pre-anesthetic blood testing is important in reducing the risk of anesthesia.
+Every pet needs blood testing before surgery to ensure that the liver and kidneys can handle the anesthetic.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
-We also double check red blood cell and platelet numbers in order to minimize risk.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
+Animals that have minor dysfunction will handle the anesthetic better if they receive IV fluids during surgery.
 If serious problems are detected, surgery can be postponed until the problem is corrected.

 Will my pet have stitches?

 For many surgeries, we use absorbable sutures underneath the skin.
 These will dissolve on their own, and do not need to be removed later.
-Some surgeries, especially tumor removals, may require skin stitches.
+Some surgeries, especially tumor removals, do require skin stitches.
 With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
-Some clients will opt to purchase a collar for their pet to help prevent licking.
+If your pet is licking or chewing at the incision they will need to wear an e-collar or other item to help protect the incision.
 If there are skin sutures, these will usually be removed 10 to 14 days after surgery.
-You will also need to limit your pet's activity level for a time and no baths are allowed for the first 14 days after surgery.
+You will also need to limit your pet's activity level for a time and no baths are allowed for the first 10 days after surgery.